foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 ```

 ### `[features]`
 A package defines a set of named features in the `[features]` section of `Scarb.toml` file.
 Each defined feature can list other features that should be enabled with it.
+All fields are optional.
 ```toml
 [features]
 # ...